 The Ensembl GeneBuild In parallel to the manual annotation process described above, the Ensembl gene set is created and updated.
 The Ensembl GeneBuild creates genome-wide annotation quickly and consistently, with thousands of genes annotated in parallel (Aken et al 2016).
 The GeneBuild process automates the decision-making steps followed by manual curators, using the underlying same alignment data.
 This automated annotation provides gene annotation for regions of the genome that have not benefited from manual curation, gene types that are not manually annotated eg. small non-coding RNA genes, and provides rapid access to novel transcript isoforms that are identified from new data in the archives.
-Regions of the genome that are biologically complex (i.e. immunoglobulins, major histocompatibility complex) or where input data are inconsistent are annotated manually.
+Regions of the genome that are biologically complex (i.e. immunoglobulins, major histocompatibility complex) or where input data are inconsistent, are annotated manually.
 The GeneBuild is improved by adding new data types, and by feedback from the manual annotation team.